labinotveseli/ronwell-task/README.md

 ## Setup

-<h4>Prerequisites</h4>
+### Prerequisites

 - Node.js installed on your machine
- - Docker installed (if using Docker for PostgreSQL)
+- Docker (for running PostgreSQL database locally with Docker Compose)

 ## Clone the Repository